Top 10 Best Led Zeppelin Albums

 10 The Song Remains the Same

 I voted for this because it's so unsung.
 It's the best live album ever.
 It's definitely better than Coda, In Through the Out Door, and Presence combined.
-It's not my favourite, but it's f in amazing.
+It's not my favorite, but it's amazing.
 Shame on those who didn't vote for it.
 I have to say Physical Graffiti is a little overrated, though it kicks ass.
 This album rocks.
 It's the best live album ever, and everybody should watch this before you ascend the stairway to heaven.

-I never got Stairway until I saw it visualized in the DVD.
+I never got Stairway to Heaven until I saw it visualized in the DVD.
 Plus, the stars are really trippy.
 I have got many friends hooked on Zep with this album alone.
 Apart from this, the winners should be Houses of the Holy, Led Zeppelin I, Led Zeppelin II, and Led Zeppelin IV, though you can't really fault Zep at all.

 The Contenders